Sunday, June 30, 2024

 Now I have integrated BlueTooth on my bench that I can mix with other audio sources.

 Funny, I didn't think a lot about the practicality of this module while designing and building it, but I really like how this module turned out, and find myself using it a lot more than expected.
-Like: for listening to music while building, without cluttering up my bench with even more cabling.
-Um....why not?
+Like: for listening to music while building, without cluttering up my bench with more cabling.

 Wednesday, June 19, 2024